thesrikarpaida/Web-Server-In-Assembly/README.md

 # Building A Web Server

-Building a Web Server is a module in the dojo [Intro to Cybersecurity](https://pwn.college/intro-to-cybersecurity/) in [pwn.college](pwn.college).
+This repository is based on a module in the dojo [Intro to Cybersecurity](https://pwn.college/intro-to-cybersecurity/) in [pwn.college](pwn.college).
+I'm trying to build a web server completely written in Assembly shellcode.<br>
+This project is still a work in progress.
+The final code in x64 Assembly will be a multi-processed program that can communicate and respond with multiple HTTP GET and POST requests accordingly.
+I'm writing the code in levels just like in the module so as to get through it easily.

 It consists of 11 levels.
 All the levels together finally build up to creating a web server in shellcode.